Thursday, May 23, 2013

 I don't have much memory of the most of the episodes, but I do remember a longish story which was shown over many episodes called Kissa Kathmandu Ka.
 It featured Shashi Kapoor, Utpal Dutt, Mohan Agashe and Alankar Joshi (Pallavi Joshi's brother and previously known as Master Alankar) as the main leads and the adventure, as the name suggests was set in picturesque Kathmandu with a climax around the famous Pashupati Nath temple.

 I quite liked the series - not just for the story and but also thrill element it brought due to its settings.
-They reminded me of the taught settings of Vijay Anand movies.
+They reminded me of the taut settings of Vijay Anand movies.
 At that time, I just assumed that they must have been episodes directed by great Satyajit Ray and that was that.

 It was much later that I came to know that they were based on a famous character (and detective series) created by Satyajit Ray himself called Feluda aka Prodosh Chandra Mitra aka Pradosh C. Mitter.
 By Ray's own admission, the series was inspired by Sherlock Holmes of which Ray was a huge fan himself.This series' Watson and Feluda's trusted lieutenant is his intelligent teenaged cousin Tapesh Ranjan Mitra aka Topshe.
 He is also the delightful voice of narrative which brings the child back out of you while reading.